drreddy/WebSockets-SkunkWorks/README.md

 ---

-This project is hosted on [nodejitsu] because of it ease and its wonderful support of websockets:

 > The main goal of this repository is to provide a
 > base tutorial on how to implement websockets to different scenarios.
 > The client-side code is present in public folder under the repos: